mapto/4oBe4e/README.md

 ```

 ### How to move:
-- (0) - Start positions, each piece has its own position.
+- [ home ] - Home positions, each piece has its own position.
 When a player draws 6, can take one piece out of start position and move it to their corresponding (1)
-- (1-E) - Shared positions, one player's pieces can stack on top of each other.
+- ( path ) - Shared positions, one player's pieces can stack on top of each other.
 Pieces move clockwise.
 If a piece lands on one piece of another player, the hit piece returns to its start position.
 If the target cell has more than one pieces, I cannot move my piece there.
-Once a full circle is performed, the piece turns from (E) to [F] and further
+Once a full circle is performed, the piece turns from (E) to <F> and further
-- [F-J] - Safe zone, other players cannot enter the safe zone of a player.
+- < finish > - Safe zone, other players cannot enter the safe zone of a player.
 Pieces can stack on top of each other.
-If a player draws more than it takes to get to (K), the piece cannot move.
+If a player draws more than it takes to get to their corresponding { finish }, the piece cannot move.
-- (K) - End position, each piece has its own position.
+- { target } - Target positions, each piece has its own position.
 Once all the pieces of a player are here, they win the game.

 ## Setup